Third Rock Ventures

 Series B in 2013

-Alcresta Therapeutics, Inc. is focused on developing and commercializing innovative enzyme-based products aimed at treating gastrointestinal disorders and rare diseases.
-The company's flagship product, RELiZORB, is a digestive enzyme cartridge that mimics pancreatic lipase, facilitating fat absorption in adults receiving enteral tube feeding.
-Founded in 2011 and headquartered in Warren, New Jersey, Alcresta addresses the nutritional needs of infants, aging adults, and individuals facing acute or chronic health challenges.
-The company leverages its expertise in adult and pediatric nutrition, protein manufacturing, and regulatory matters to support the development and commercialization of its products, ensuring they meet the needs of those with compromised health.
-Alcresta's research-driven approach aims to improve nutrition and effectively manage disease in its target populations.
+Alcresta Therapeutics, Inc. is dedicated to developing and commercializing enzyme-based products aimed at treating gastrointestinal disorders and rare diseases.
+The company's flagship product, RELiZORB, is a digestive enzyme cartridge that mimics pancreatic lipase, facilitating fat digestion and absorption in adults who require enteral tube feeding.
+Founded in 2011 and headquartered in Warren, New Jersey, Alcresta's innovative approach focuses on addressing the nutritional needs of infants, aging adults, and individuals facing acute or chronic health challenges.
+With a strong emphasis on research and development, the company leverages its expertise in adult and pediatric nutrition, protein manufacturing, and regulatory affairs to advance its product offerings and improve patient outcomes.
+Alcresta Therapeutics is committed to supporting better health through effective nutritional solutions for those with compromised digestive function.

 Afferent Pharmaceuticals